oktadev/okta-blog/_source/_posts/2020-08-03-developer-certification.md

 In Part I, exam takers are presented with 45 discrete option multiple-choice (DOMC) questions.
 Those questions focus on knowledge a developer should have in respect to Okta Customer Identity products.

+Part II is a web app that guides you through the practical application of Okta's APIs.
 If you've ever sat for a developer certification exam, you may have had the experience of having to dredge up reference material from memory.
 This is not that.
-Instead, Part II is a web app that guides you through the practical application of Okta's APIs.
-You complete use cases and tasks in the form of API calls against an Okta org that's created just for you during the exam.
+Instead, you complete use cases and tasks in the form of API calls against an Okta org that's created just for you during the exam.
 This is why I was eager to build the app for the certification team.
 I wanted developers to have an experience that would make the exam delightful and not just a box to check on a resume.

 A use case begins with some general instructions that apply to all the tasks in that use case.